Lazhari/Lazhari/README.md

 ## 👨‍💻 Mohammed Lazhari

-I’m a Software Engineer from Morocco with deep expertise in the Go and JavaScript ecosystems, AWS cloud architecture, and modern DevSecOps.
+I’m a Software Engineer from Morocco with deep expertise in the Go and JavaScript ecosystems, AWS cloud architecture, and DevSecOps.
 I work across Full-Stack Development, Platform Engineering, and SRE—with a strong interest in Blockchain.

 - 🤝 Open to collaborating on open-source and SaaS projects
 - 🧠 Ask me about Go, AWS, infrastructure automation (Terraform, Pulumi, Kubernetes), and platform scaling